 Before we begin, it’s essential to know the basics of both of these countertop materials.
 Granite is a natural stone that is mined, milled, and polished to create slabs and tiles, making it one of the most popular natural stone countertops.
 Granite can vary in colors and patterns.
 There are no two granite countertops that are identical, because nature doesn’t repeat itself.

-So, how could an engineered stone be superior to a natural one?
+So, how does an engineered stone outperform a natural one?
 Let’s get into ten advantages quartz has over granite.

 Unlike granite, quartz surfaces can be manufactured to have a uniform appearance.
-If you want your countertops to have an even and consistent appearance, this is a clear advantage for quartz.
+If you want your countertops to have an even color and consistent pattern, this is a clear advantage for quartz.
+On the other hand, granite varies greatly from slab to slab, so you may not get the exact look you envisioned.

 Because of the uniformity, repairs are much easier.
 While it's incredibly unlikely for a quartz counter to chip, if it does, replacing a broken piece is simple.
-With a granite countertop, you could have a tough time matching colors or patterns to make repairs.
+Conversely, with a granite countertop, you could have a tough time matching colors or patterns to make repairs.

-On the topic of colors, you can find quartz counters in virtually any color you'd like.
-So no matter what your house color combinations are, you'll be able to find a quartz countertop to match your aesthetic.
+On the topic of colors, you can find quartz counters in virtually any color or pattern you'd like.
+From sleek, modern tones to designs that resemble natural stone, marble or even concrete, you’ve got so many more options.
+No matter what your house color combinations are, you'll be able to find a quartz countertop to match your aesthetic.
+Meanwhile, granite’s color and veining are determined by nature, meaning your options are limited to what’s available in quarries.

-Since granite is mined out of the ground and usually transported long distances, it's pretty rough on the environment.
-Quartz, on the other hand, can be created from local and recycled minerals so it can be more environmentally friendly than granite.
+Because granite is mined out of the ground and usually transported long distances, it has a larger carbon footprint than quartz.
+Quartz, on the other hand, is often made from locally sourced and recycled minerals so it can be more environmentally friendly than granite.

-Granite has to be resealed annually.
+Granite is porous, which means it has to be resealed annually.
 It’s also vital to clean granite counters with a mild cleanser every day to avoid staining and to promote longevity.
 Quartz, on the other hand, doesn’t have to be sealed and is known for its low maintenance requirements.
+Plus, it resists staining from things like coffee, wine or oil!

-Because quartz isn’t porous, it resists bacteria.
+Because quartz is non-porous, it resists bacteria, mold and mildew.
 Granite, on the other hand, is porous and must be resealed and regularly cleaned to avoid bacteria build-up.
 Quartz’s non-porous nature makes it an ideal choice for both kitchen countertops and bathroom surfaces.

 As I mentioned, quartz comes in a wide variety of colors.
 It can mimic the look of other stones, too.
 So, if you love the look of other natural stone countertops like granite or marble, but prefer the quartz advantages, you can get both with quartz.
 You can even make your quartz counters look like white solid surface countertops, except unlike Corian, quartz has a depth and complexity to its appearance that solid surface can’t mimic.